-- 1. The County allows for the creation of up to 4 residential parcels per quarter section on agricultural land.
-The total amount of land taken by residential subdivisions on a quarter section shall not exceed 20 acres.
-The parcel size shall not be less than 0.4 ha (1 ac) in size and not more than 4.04 ha (10 ac) in size on vacant agricultural land; and 8.09ha (20 ac) in size for existing farm sites. - 2.
-Where a subdivision for country residential purposes is proposed, the developer shall be required to enter into a development agreement with the County wherein the developer agrees to be responsible for all the costs associated with the subdivision. - 3.
+- 2. Where a subdivision for country residential purposes is proposed, the developer shall-may be required to enter into a development agreement with the County wherein the developer agrees to be responsible for all the costs associated with the subdivision. - 3.
 All country residential parcels shall have direct access to existing graded and graveled or paved roads.
 Such access shall be provided by the developer of a country residential parcel to the County's standards, or the developer shall pay the County for the installation of such access by the County. - 4.
 Buffers or setbacks shall be maintained between country residential development and adjacent uses which may be incompatible for any reason. - 5.
-Country residential development may not be allowed within: - a. the urban fringe of a town unless permitted within an approved inter-municipal development plan; - b. the setback area of an active or non-operating sanitary landfill and wastewater treatment plan in accordance with the Subdivision and Development Regulation;

-- c. the distance established by the Minimum Distance Separation formula contained within the Regulations adopted under the AOPA from a confined feeding operation; - d.
-800 metres of a highway, unless accommodated in an approved Area Structure Plan or approved by the department; - e. the setback area of existing sand and gravel extraction sites in accordance with provincial guidelines; - f. the setback area of sour gas facilities in accordance with Energy Resources Conservation Board guidelines, or other potentially hazardous industrial businesses; - g. within a 1 in 100 year flood plain; and - h. adjacent to river banks, unless the banks are certified as being stable by an engineer prior to development and the land owner takes all responsibility for the impact of any bank instability currently or in the future. - 6.
-Country residential development will be cognizant of the need to preserve critical wildlife habitat, resource extraction and processing, recreation, and historical and archaeological features. - 7.
+Country residential development may not be allowed within: - a. the urban fringe of a townor summer village unless permitted within an approved intermunicipal development plan; - b. the setback area of an active or non-operating sanitary landfill and wastewater treatment plan in accordance with the Subdivision and Development Regulation; - c. the distance established by the Minimum Distance Separation formula contained within the Regulations adopted under the AOPA from a confined feeding operation; - d.
+800-1,600 metres of a highway, unless accommodated in an approved Area Structure Plan or approved by the department; - e. the setback area of existing sand and gravel extraction sites in accordance with provincial guidelines; - f. the setback area of sour gas facilities in accordance with Energy Resources Conservation Board Alberta Energy Regulator guidelines, or other potentially hazardous industrial businesses; - g. within a 1 in 100 year flood plain; and - h. adjacent to river banks, unless the banks are certified as being stable by an engineer prior to development and the land owner takes all responsibility for the impact of any bank instability currently or in the future. - 6.
+Development for country residential purposes, whether for single detached dwellings or for manufactured home units, shall be prohibited: - a. on sites where adequate year-round access is not available by either a paved or graveled all-weather road in good condition; - b. on sites where necessary services are not provided at the sole expense of the developer; orc. on sites on which adequate storm water drainage is not provided. - 7.
+Country residential development will be cognizant of the need to preserve critical wildlife habitat, resource extraction and processing, recreation, and historical and archaeological features. - 8.
 Country residential development will be prohibited in those areas which are too close to sour gas facilities, in accordance with Provincial legislation and regulations.